letsencrypt/cp-cps/CP-CPS.md

 ### 9.6.1 CA representations and warranties

-Except as expressly stated in this CPS or in a separate agreement with a Subscriber, ISRG does not make any representations or warranties regarding its products or services.
-ISRG represents and warrants, to the extent specified in this CPS, that:
+Except as expressly stated in this CP/CPS or in a separate agreement with a Subscriber, ISRG does not make any representations or warranties regarding its products or services.
+ISRG represents and warrants, to the extent specified in this CP/CPS, that:

-1. ISRG complies, in all material aspects, with the ISRG CP and this CPS,
+1. ISRG complies, in all material aspects, with the ISRG CP/CPS,
 2. ISRG publishes and updates CRLs and OCSP responses on a regular basis,
-3. All certificates issued under this CPS will be verified in accordance with this CPS and meet the minimum requirements found herein and in the CAB Forum Baseline Requirements, and
+3. All certificates issued under this CP/CPS will be verified in accordance with this CP/CPS and meet the minimum requirements found herein and in the CAB Forum Baseline Requirements, and
 4. ISRG will maintain a repository of public information on its website.

 ### 9.6.2 RA representations and warranties